pfreemantlm/dev-standard/Platform/SimpleReporting.md

 This should be one of the following strings:

 * `csv` for a plain CSV-formatfile
-* `xls` for Microsoft Excel 97/2003-compatible format
+* `xls97` for Microsoft Excel 97/2003-compatible format
-* `xlsx` for a modern Microsoft Excel 2007-compatible format
+* `xls` for a modern Microsoft Excel 2007-compatible format

 ###(advertiser), (award), (region), (tranche), (brand), (campaign), (vendor), (creativeedition)